MegaManSec/JoshuaHu/_posts/2024-01-04-ssh-snake-ssh-network-traversal-discover-ssh-private-keys-network-graph.md

 ---

-With the basis of the file-less replication of the script via ssh, we can look at _what_ is actually passed using those variables.
+With the basis of the fileless replication of the script via ssh, we can look at _what_ is actually passed using those variables.
 Various versions and revisions has resulted in the following:

 ```bash
 script="$1"